pauldotyu/awesome-aks/2024-12-03-kubecon-llmops/README.md

 ```

 > If the first pod does not show the job configuration, try the second pod.

+Open a browser and navigate to `http://localhost:9090`.
+Click on the "Status" dropdown and select "Targets".
+You should see the product-service target with the status "UP".

+This ServiceMonitor will scrape the product_count metric from the product-service and use the value to trigger the tuning pipeline.

+## Triggering the Tuning Pipeline

+To trigger the tuning pipeline, you need to import the test data into the product-service.

 Open a new terminal, port-forward the product-service.